 Glove boxes are complete enclosures used to perform work in an isolated environment.
 A controllable environment may be necessary to control worker exposure or to protect the chemical itself (i.e. an inert atmosphere).
 Gloves secured to ports allow manipulation inside the unit.
 Depending on the type of work being conducted, the following may be required:

 - Integrity testing unit and gloves

 - Sensor calibration

 - Training

+- Usage logs are recommended

 - Standard operating procedures

-Contact EHSS for additional information.
+Contact CaLS for additional information.

 6.2.1.2.
 Biosafety Cabinet